 Of all the tactics, there’s one that stands out from the rest: automation.
-By automating regular business functions, you can effectively reclaim your schedule without sacrificing consistency in your workflows.
+By automating regular business functions with client worklfow automation software, you can effectively reclaim your schedule without sacrificing consistency in your workflows.
 With more time, less work and a streamlined client experience, why wouldn’t you adopt this powerful approach to your operations?

 We asked event professionals about the areas they can’t live without automation.
 Here’s what they had to say: